ddmills/geotic/readme.md

 > message between components or entities

 Entities are event emitters.
-The primary functions being:
+This can be used to decouple components from each other.

+Events can be emitted or listened to via:
 * **on(name, callback)**: register listener for an event
 * **off(name, callback)**: deregister listener for the event
 * **once(name, callback)**: register listener for the event that will deregister after being called once